Chemistry (CHE)

 Course Rotation: Fall - Even years.

-Prerequisites: CHE 224 or permission of department chair.
+Prerequisites: CHE 224 with minimum grade of D.

 CHE 335 Molecular Modeling and Machine Learning for Drug Discovery (3 credits)